 The Portland area's rich diversity of vintage buildings defines the character of our community, and how it looks and feels both to long-time residents and newcomers alike.
 Our local history is irrevocably tied to these buildings, which stand as physical testaments to the hopes, dreams and talents of those who came before us.
 This is our architectural heritage - the built environment - which is vital to the fabric of our neighborhoods and community identity.

 Growth and development pressures, deterioration, and unsuitable alterations threaten our building heritage throughout the region.
-The problem is compounded when people are unaware of knowledgeable craftspeople and lack knowledge of good preservation practices that need to be followed to take care for our historic buildings.
+The problem is compounded when people lack knowledge of good preservation practices that need to be followed to take care for our historic buildings or are unaware of knowledgeable craftspeople.
 With the appropriate resources and training, people go on to practice quality building preservation and restoration.

-At the Architectural Heritage Center, we provide people with these resources throughout the year: teaching architectural traditions, styles, materials and building techniques, offering hands-on training in restoration, and ongoing outreach programs to the general public.
-We work to proactively promote a greater understanding and appreciation of preserving our building heritage.
+At the Architectural Heritage Center, we provide these essential resources throughout the year: the teaching of architectural traditions, styles, materials and building techniques; offering hands-on training in rehabilitation; and ongoing outreach programs to the general public.
+We proactively promote a greater understanding and appreciation of preserving our building heritage.

-Our programs and exhibits forge the link between people and places, between buildings of the past and the living communities of today.
-The Architectural Heritage Center – the physical facility and the resources within it – provides a unique and dynamic learning environment for people today and for generations to come.
+Our programs and exhibits forge the link between people and place, between buildings of the past and the living communities of today.
+The Architectural Heritage Center – the physical facility and the resources within it – provides a unique and dynamic learning environment, for today and for generations to come.